-- Canby Publications is one of the best and most oft-updated travel resources for Cambodia, produced entirely by Cambodia residents.
-They offer free guidebooks with excellent maps that can be found in hotels and restaurants in Phnom Penh, Siem Reap and Sihanoukville.
+- Canby Publications is one of the best free travel resources for Phnom Penh, Siem Reap, and Sihanoukville.
+They offer free guidebooks with excellent maps that can be found in hotels and restaurants.

 - Lonely Planet’s Thorn Tree forum for Cambodia is a heavily trafficked site featuring advice (and arguments) from backpackers and other independent travelers.